tianyingw/ZILLNB/README.md

 ### 2.1 Package installation

-For the R platform, the core dependent packages are.
+For the R platform, the core dependent packages are as follows:

 ``` R
 packages <- c("gsl", "pscl", "turner", "dplyr", "Matrix", "doParallel", "optimParallel")